Edit

 Explicit subscriptions:

 For explicit subscriptions, a grain must call SubscribeAsync to subscribe to the stream.
-This creates a subscription, as well as attaches the processing logic.
-The explicit subscription will exist until the grain unsubscribes, so if a grain gets deactivated and reactivated, the grain is still explicitly subscribed, but no processing logic will be attached.
+This creates a subscription and attaches the processing logic.
+The explicit subscription exists until the grain unsubscribes.
+If a grain deactivates and reactivates, it's still explicitly subscribed, but no processing logic is attached.
 In this case, the grain needs to re-attach the processing logic.
-To do that, in its OnActivateAsync, the grain first needs to find out what subscriptions it has, by calling IAsyncStream<T>.GetAllSubscriptionHandles().
-The grain must execute ResumeAsync on each handle it wishes to continue processing or UnsubscribeAsync on any handles it is done with.
-The grain can also optionally specify the StreamSequenceToken as an argument to the ResumeAsync calls, which will cause this explicit subscription to start consuming from that token.
+To do this, in its OnActivateAsync, the grain first needs to find out its subscriptions by calling IAsyncStream<T>.GetAllSubscriptionHandles().
+The grain must execute ResumeAsync on each handle it wishes to continue processing or UnsubscribeAsync on any handles it's done with.
+The grain can also optionally specify the StreamSequenceToken as an argument to the ResumeAsync calls, causing this explicit subscription to start consuming from that token.

 public async override Task OnActivateAsync(CancellationToken cancellationToken)